 - Units Not to Scale: Given how small your character is, this is pretty extreme.
 Some of the objects you collect are an order of magnitude bigger than you.

-- Video Game Geography: Flat and rectangular.
+- Video Game Geography: Each of the three areas is flat and rectangular.